What do Army nurses do?

 Participation in Military Science

-Participation in ROTC during college involves class 2 times per week (1-3 hour class per semester), a leadership lab once a week, and fitness training three times a week.
-Army nursing cadets go to the Leadership Development and Assessment Course and the Nurse Summer Training Program between their Junior and Senior years.
+Participation in ROTC during college involves class two times per week (1-3 hour class per semester), a leadership lab once a week, and fitness training three times a week.
+Army nursing cadets go to the Leadership Development and Assessment Course and the Nurse Summer Training Program between their junior and senior years.
 Contracted cadets have a four-year obligation upon graduation.

 - Medical and dental care

 - Travel opportunities with moving and travel costs provided by the government

 - 20-year retirement

 Mr. Justin Hirniak

 Kirksville, Missouri 63501